Frequently Asked

 My camera

 I use Canon EOS 6D digital camera and two Sigma Art f/1.4 A DG HSM lenses: 24 mm and 50 mm.
 I especially love taking phots with wide aperture during the long hours of the northern dusk, just before and after sunset.
 I photograph with RAW image mode and usually edit my photos in Photoshop / Camera Raw.
-I’ve written some articles about photography in my blog, you can find them here.
+I’ve written an article about night sky photography in my blog, you can find it here.